KatharinaSt/homie-cpp/README.md

 #### Devicemode
 In device mode you can publish a device and react to changes sent via mqtt.
-Because mqtt allows only one testatment topic you need multiple connections to the broker if you want to implement more than one device.
+Because mqtt allows only one testament topic you need multiple connections to the broker if you want to implement more than one device.

 #### Master